xdy/xdy-dragonbane-workbench/README.md

 * Recently removed features:
   * None currently

+* New Keybinds in Configure Controls
+  * Optional keybinds for _executing a macro in any position on any page of the macro hotbar, whether that page is currently showing or not_.

+Hooks (for other modules to use):

+* `xdy-dragonbane-workbench.moduleReady`: Triggered when the Workbench is Ready (i.e. has processed the 'ready' hook.)

 ## Installation

 Install by either searching for xdy-dragonbane-workbench in [FoundryVTT's](https://foundryvtt.com/) Module tab and